The winners of the 2021 Myerscough Golden Roses Awards have been unveiled.

 This award recognises any member of staff who goes above and beyond.
 It is in effect, the staff member of the year.

-Highly Commended: Irene Weir (Greenspace)
+The winner is Irene Weir (Greenspace)

 Alison Robinson, Chief Executive and Principal of Myerscough College and University Centre, said: ‘’It was really lovely to see everyone online, and thanks for all the nominations.
-I hope we see everyone either back on campus or at graduation, which we’ll be holding when it is safe to do so.

 ‘’Our team are fantastic at delivering higher education (at Myerscough).
 Our retention rates are superb, as is our student achievement and progression, plus our TEF Gold award is down to the dedication and professionalism of the staff, who go over and above every single day.